aksharrsharma/foodDeliveryPlatform/README.md

 ## Sprint 1
 ### Create admin account (create an account with privileges)
-1. Click the 'sign up' tab
+1. Click the 'sign up' tab.
-2. fill out fields, enter 'silverSpoon' in admin field
+2. Fill out fields, enter 'silverSpoon' in admin field.
-3. click the 'list a new item' tab that appears, (sign up/login disappears, logout tab appears)
+3. Click the 'list a new item' tab that appears, (sign up/login disappears, logout tab appears).
-4. enter the new item's description in the fields and submit
+4. Enter the new item's description in the fields and submit.

 ### Create guest account (create an account with minimal privileges)
-1. Click the 'sign up' tab
+1. Click the 'sign up' tab.
-2. keep admin field empty (test with wrong and notice an error message flashes)
+2. Keep admin field empty (test with wrong and notice an error message flashes).
-3. Notice 'my cart' tab appears (sign up/login disappears, logout tab appears)
+3. Notice 'my cart' tab appears (sign up/login disappears, logout tab appears).